lphansen/ClimateUncertaintySpillover/docs/sec2/sec2_UncertainClimateDynamics.rst

 stochastic processes and lower case letters to denote possible realizations.
-Armed with this “Matthews’ approximation”, we collapse the climate change uncertainty into the cross-model empirical distribution reported in the above :ref:`histogram <histogram>`.
+Armed with this “Matthews’ approximation”, we collapse the climate change uncertainty into the cross-model empirical distribution reported in the figure above.
 We will eventually introduce uncertainty about :math:`\theta`.

    **Remark 1**